leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/render_settings/sampling.rst

    Denoising for the final render can be enabled or disabled for with the checkbox.

    NLM
-      Uses `non-local means <https://en.wikipedia.org/wiki/Non-local_means>`__ to denoise the image.
+      Uses `non-local means <https://en.wikipedia.org/wiki/Non-local_means>`__ to
+      denoise the image.
 Addition properties for this denoising method can be set in the :ref:`View Layer Properties <render-layers-denoising-optix>`.
-   OpenImageDenoise
+   Open Image Denoise
       Uses Intel's `Open Image Denoise <https://openimagedenoise.github.io/>`__,
       an AI denoiser which runs on the CPU.
    OptiX